 These are the five easy steps in applying for your Australian Tourist Visa online:

 Make sure to use a valid email address since they will send your visa to your email address.
 If you would like to lodge a group visa for your family, you may just make one account and use it to submit your visa application.
 An email will be sent to you for the verification of your immiaccount.
 Follow the instructions to verify your account.

 2. FILL UP THE APPLICATION FORM ONLINE.

 Once you have verified your account, you may now fill up the application form.
-The online application form is equivalent to Form 1419.
 If you would like to complete it in another time, you may save your progress and continue filling it up next time.
 As long as you haven’t submitted your application, you may still edit your answers.
 To help you with filling up, I have summarized the information that you will need when filling up the form:

 a.
 Scheduled dates of travel and proposed period of stay

 b.
-Your personal information, including address, contact and passport details
+Your personal information, including your address, contact and passport details

 c.
 Details of your travel companions